 How to configure floating IP on CentOS

-Once you get a confirmation from the UpCloud Support that a floating IP has been added, you can find it attached to one of the servers at your UpCloud Control Panel, but using the added IP will require some manual setup.
+Once you get a confirmation from the UpCloud Support that a floating IP has been added, whether public or private, you can find it attached to one of the servers at your UpCloud control panel as requested.
+However, using the new floating IP will require some manual setup.
 Follow the steps below to find out how to get this done on CentOS servers.

 Check your current network settings with the following command.

-Commonly the second network interface card (NIC) named eth0 has your public IPv4 address assigned to it, see the example below.
+Commonly the second network interface card (NIC) named eth0, highlighted in red, has your public IPv4 address assigned to it.
+For private IP, the NIC is likely called eth1 as highlighted in purple.
+See the example below for both options.

-In addition to the IP addresses, you will need the default gateway, it can be found with the command underneath.
+In addition to the IP address, you will need the default public gateway which can be found with the command underneath.
+Private floating IP doesn’t require this.

 default via 126.96.36.199 dev eth0 10.0.0.0/8 via 10.1.4.1 dev eth1 10.1.4.0/22 dev eth1 proto kernel scope link src 10.1.7.180 188.8.131.52/22 dev eth0 proto kernel scope link src 184.108.40.206

-Set the address to static on the NIC with your public IPv4, eth0 in this case.
+Next, set the address to static on the NIC with your public IPv4, eth0 in this case.
+Alternatively, you’ll likely need to edit the eth1 if you are configuring a private floating IP

 sudo vi /etc/sysconfig/network-scripts/ifcfg-eth0